shockz-offsec/Scraping-Notion-Backup/README.md

 ## How it works

-The entire backup process is carried out in the background, without requiring any user input.
-A log file is generated with a record of the actions taken by the script, in the format debug-dd-mm-yyyy.log.
-Additionally, the output of the script is a zip file named notion_export-dd-mm-yyyy.zip.
+The backup process is entirely carried out in the background using web scraping, without requiring any user input.

+The export is downloaded and processed according to the user's choice in the configuration file, which can remove AWS identifiers from markdown files, folders, and internal file references.
+Old backups are then deleted, leaving only the current and most recent backup.

+The processed export is compressed into a zip file with the format notion_export-dd-mm-yyyy.zip.
+Additionally, the script generates a log file of all the actions performed during the process, using the format debug-dd-mm-yyyy.log.

 The script uses the Firefox webdriver (geckodriver), which is automatically installed during the setup process.